When you donate to CCHS where does that money go?

 All our animals are also microchipped before going home, so we have to purchase those.

-Vaccinations and some food must be kept refrigerated, and recently one of our minifridges died.
-We are excited to finally be buying a full size fridge!
-This will give us enough space to store all our vaccines for the vaccine clinics, and having a real freezer will enable us to do more dog enrichment.
+Vaccinations and some food must be kept refrigerated, and minifridges only last a few years.
+We were so excited to finally buy a full size fridge!
+This gives us enough space to store all our vaccines for the vaccine clinics, and having a real freezer enables us to do more dog enrichment.
 Frozen Kongs last a lot longer, and there are lots of fun frozen treats we can make for our critters in the summer.

 Miscellaneous Supplies

 We use a ton of Rescue cleaner.
 This is what we use to clean and disinfect kennels.
 We also have some other (pet safe) chemicals we have to buy for the drains and other cleaning.
 Our community is amazing about dropping off donations of things we need like bleach, but sometimes we don’t realize how low we are on something or a particular need pops up, so we have to go out and buy it.
-There are also those random things we need like snow shovels in the winter, rakes in the fall, etc. We also sometimes need to buy office supplies, and other things like our manager needs a computer, we have a tablet to play music off and use for credit card payments for adoptions and events.
+There are also those random things we need like snow shovels in the winter, rakes in the fall, etc. We also sometimes need to buy office supplies, and other things like our managers needing computers.
+We also have a tablet to play music off and do enrichment with.
 Something else we like to buy is things for animal enrichment.
-We have a lot of slow feeders, which are important in helping to prevent bloat and are also great for the dogs to use their brains.
+We have a lot of slow feeders, which are important in helping to prevent bloat in dogs and are also great for the dogs and cats to use their brains.
 Things like ice trays are great for cats who eat too fast, and it’s a fun challenge for the cats to try to get their food and treats.
 Likimats can also be fun for both the cats and dogs.
 No matter how hard we try, the shelter is still a higher stress environment, so if there is anything we can do to make our critters a little more comfortable or improve their quality of life in any way, we will.

 Building maintenance